2019 Bond Information

 ---Mayor Lioneld Jordan

-- The Council will have to approve the issuing of each individual bond for any project that the voters approve.
+- The City Council will have to approve the issuing of the individual bond for each project that the voters approved.

-I. Refinancing of the current outstanding sales tax bonds – not to exceed $12.2 million
+1. Refinancing of the current outstanding sales tax bonds – not to exceed $12.2 million.
+PASSED

 2. Transportation Improvement Projects - not to exceed $73,925,000.
 PASSED

-Street improvement projects have been prioritized from public input during the Fayetteville Mobility Plan process and proposed through staff reports to the Transportation Committee.
+Transportation improvement projects have been prioritized from public input during the Fayetteville Mobility Plan process and proposed through staff reports to the Transportation Committee.
 Transportation projects below include features, where appropriate, such as traffic capacity, sidewalk, transit, and bicycle facilities enhancements.
 View the details of the potential projects related to this bond question on the GIS map here.

 Improvements to the following corridors: